Modern Times

 DC YEAR TWELVE: Our Worlds At War followed immediately by Bruce Wayne Murderer and Bruce Wayne Fugitive and then Hush, JLA: Obsidian Age, Superman/Batman: Public Enemies, Death and the Maidens, “War Games,” The OMAC Project, and Under the Hood, and Infinite Crisis.
 52 begins.
 DC Y12 is my BY17, BY18, BY19, and BY20 all squashed into one single year.
 Judd Winick’s Batman Annual #26 implies that at least three-and-a-half years pass between Jason’s death and “Hush,” which jibes.
 Jason also turns 18-years-old in Detective Comics #790.

 DC YEAR THIRTEEN: 52 concludes.
 “One Year Later” occurs.
 Countdown occurs.
-Grant Morrison’s run begins with Batman and Son, followed by Ressurrection of Ra’s al Ghul, Trinity, Batman RIP, and Final Crisis.
+Grant Morrison’s run begins with Batman and Son, followed by Resurrection of Ra’s al Ghul, Trinity, Batman RIP, and Final Crisis.
 DC Y13 comprises all of BY21 and the first third of my BY22.
 Jezebel Jet mentions Bruce is “over thirty-years-old” (i.e. guesses he is “in his thirties”).
-It has been mentioned in a note above, but bears a reminder, that Damian debuts in Batman and Son at age ten.
+It has been mentioned above but bears a reminder that Damian debuts in Batman and Son at age ten.
 This means, like DC does with the short New 52 timeline, Damian’s aging process is artificially sped-up.
 He would only have been in existence for about five or six years at this point, and yet he’s ten-years-old.

 DC YEAR FOURTEEN: Battle for the Cowl starts this year.
 This is the rest of my BY22 leading up to Batman and Robin and the start of Red Robin.
 In Red Robin #25, Tim is still seventeen-years-old but about to turn eighteen.

-So there you have it.
-This timeline effectively matches up with everything that DC published in the Modern Age and seems to be the historical foundation upon which Modern Age Batman stories were told.
-It’s interesting to compare this compressed 15 year history with the albeit still highly-compressed, dense, and detailed twenty-three year chronology I’ve built.
-Don’t get me wrong, I like DC’s 15 year chronology because of its simplicity and functionality, but it really does relegate everything pre-Zero Hour to altered reference material.
-And, if you look at how top heavy things are toward the backend, it even seems like it also regards Infinite Crisis in a similar manner, essentially treating it as a hard reboot that wipes out everything prior to create a new timeline loosely based upon seventy years of stories that took place before it.
-(To my knowledge, no one at DC has officially acknowledged Infinite Crisis as a hard reboot the way they have with Zero Hour, but it certainly looks that way when you examine their 15 year timeline with more scrutiny.)[4][5][6]
+There you have it.
+This fifteen year timeline effectively matches up with a lot of what DC published in the Modern Age and seems to be the historical foundation upon which a lot of Modern Age Batman stories were told.
+Of course, as we’ve shown, Snyder was operating with at least a nineteen year timeline and Wein was potentially operating with an even longer one.
+It’s possible that Snyder and Wein were on the same page, and it’s even possible that their vision of the timeline was exactly like mine—a twenty-three year timeline by 2011.
+In any case, it’s interesting to compare the compressed fifteen year timeline with the albeit still highly-compressed, dense, and detailed twenty-three year chronology I’ve built.
+Don’t get me wrong, I appreciate the simplistic functionality of a fifteen year timeline, but it really does relegate everything pre-Zero Hour to altered reference material.
+And, if you look at how top heavy things are toward the backend, it even seems like it might even regard Infinite Crisis in a similar manner, essentially treating it as a hard reboot that wipes out everything prior to create a new timeline loosely based upon seventy years of stories that took place before it.
+(To my knowledge, no one at DC has officially acknowledged Infinite Crisis as a hard reboot the way they have with Zero Hour, but it certainly looks that way when you examine their 15 year timeline with more scrutiny.)[1][2][3]

 ___________________